blaisewang/latex2img-mathpix/README.md

 Suggestions can be made through opening an [issue](https://github.com/blaisewang/img2latex-mathpix/issues) with [enhancement](https://github.com/blaisewang/img2latex-mathpix/labels/enhancement) label.
 [Pull Requests](https://github.com/blaisewang/img2latex-mathpix/pulls) including bug fixes, new features, code style guidance, etc., will be reviewed as soon as possible.

-## License

-This code is distributed under the terms of the [Apache License 2.0](https://github.com/blaisewang/img2latex-mathpix/blob/master/LICENSE).

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->